schase15/schase15.github.io/_posts/2020-07-30-KNN_Algorithm.md

 Hopefully this detailed tutorial has removed any mystery around K Nearest Neighbors.
 As with all algorithms, it is firmly seated in mathematics, not magic.
 Having written your first algorithm by hand, you should now have the confidence to tackle any other black box model out there.
 True, some may be more complicated than others, but by lifting the hood and understanding the moving parts underneath, you will be able to yield much more powerful predictive models.

 #### Resources
-*Jason Brownlee.
-'Develop k-Nearest Neighbors in Python From Scratch', Machine Learning Mastery. https://machinelearningmastery.com/tutorial-to-implement-k-nearest-neighbors-in-python-from-scratch/*
+*Brownlee, J. (2020, February 24).
+Develop k-Nearest Neighbors in Python From Scratch.
+Retrieved from Machine Learning Mastery: https://machinelearningmastery.com/tutorial-to-implement-k-nearest-neighbors-in-python-from-scratch/*

 ##### For access to the raw code please visit my [GitHub](https://github.com/schase15/KNN_Algorithm)